-A clear sight glass when the compressor is operating signifies a sufficiently charged SEAFROST BF4 System.
+A clear sight glass when the compressor is operating signifies a sufficiently charged SEAFROST SA-IV System.
 To determine the meaning of "clear", notice the appearance of the RFD sight glass when the system is at rest with the compressor off.
 This is a "clear" glass.

 SPECIAL WARNING: A clear sight glass can also indicate a completely EMPTY system.
 Any time the compressor is started, a white stream of foam should appear in the sight glass indicating that refrigerant is present.
-This foam may disappear quite quickly, but IF NO FOAM TO CLEAR TRANSITION IS EVIDENT AND THERE IS NO COOLING, the system is empty.
+This foam may disappear quite quickly, but IF NO FOAM IS EVIDENT, the system is empty.
 DO NOT OPERATE THE SYSTEM if empty.
 Operation in this mode will ruin the compressor.
 Turn off the main breaker to prevent operation until system can be properly leak tested and recharged.

 A white stream of fast moving foam with the compressor operating indicates an insufficient charge level.
 Watch closely for a transition from foam to total liquid, indicated by a clear sight glass.
 This transition point can be missed if proper attention is not given.
 Also, IT IS POSSIBLE for the sight glass to show large bubbles even when the charge is sufficient, so it is important to differentiate between foam and bubbles.
 The foam condition has velocity and direction; the bubbles are large, temporary, and nearly stationary.
 Do not try to chase away these larger bubbles with more refrigerant: overcharging must be avoided.
 Air in the system may give a false sight glass reading, which could lead to overcharging.
+If in doubt, discharge a suspected overcharged system and charge again.
 MONITOR THE SIGHT GLASS CONTINUALLY since the glass will not indicate when the system is overcharged.

-In a warm system, when the cold plates or cooling tubes are above freezing (32.F) upon start-up, the sight glass may take several minutes to clear.
+In a warm system, when the plates are above freezing (32.F) upon start-up, the sight glass may take several minutes to clear.
 A cold system, in cold water, may show a clear glass within seconds of start-up.